TUDelft-CITG/OpenCLSim/README.md

 ## Examples

 The benefit of OpenCLSim is the generic set-up.
 This set-up allows the creation of complex logistical flows.
 A number of examples are presented in a seperate [Jupyter Notebook repository](https://github.com/TUDelft-CITG/OpenCLSim-Notebooks).
 Information on how to use the notebooks is presented in that repository as well.

+## Running in Docker

+	Best run in WSL to have parameterized mounts.
+Otherwise in cmd/PS.

+	# if you changed the python requirements or Dockerfile: rebuild image, avoid using the old cache
+	docker build --no-cache . -t  openclsim # same name as in yml: image: 'openclsim'

+	# do only this if you did not update requirements
+    docker-compose up -d     # 1st  time: (re)creates container 'openclsim' from image 'openclsim' as defined in yml docker-compose start     # each time: this will run the existing container 'openclsim' as defined in yml docker ps                # see running containers
+    docker exec -it gee bash # run a prompt in container instance 'openclsim' of image 'openclsim'

+	# this row get lot from history completion after rebuild
+    jupyter notebook --ip 0.0.0.0 --allow-root --no-browser --port=8889 jn                       # alias for above defined in Dockerfile

+    docker-compose stop      # each time: this will keep your container 'openclsim' incl. modifications and bash history docker-compose down      # last time: destroys container 'openclsim' (not image 'openclsim')